bcgov/IM-Report-GBears/README.md

 ### Usage

-There are six core scripts that are required for the analysis, the run\_all.R script sets the enviornment variables:
+There are six core scripts that are required for the analysis, the run\_all.R script sets the environment variables:

-1. 01\_load\_TSA.R - Data load for AOI:
+01\_load\_TSA.R - Data load for AOI:

 -   TSA provided as an example with download from GeoBC.

--   Requires Provincial Grizzly Bear CE geodatabase, which includes LU summary datat and GBPUs. available from Provincial CE program.
+-   Requires Provincial Grizzly Bear CE geodatabase, which includes LU summary data and GBPUs. available from Provincial CE program.

-1.  run\_all\_AOI.R - Identify Area of Interest analysis parameters:
+run\_all\_AOI.R - Identify Area of Interest analysis parameters:

--   AOI name and GBPUs to consider for the anlysis
+-   AOI name and GBPUs to consider for the analysis

 -   Set % overlap for LUs that overlap AOI boundary

--   Identify which CE intdicators to consider - main ones are listed, but a subset can be identified
+-   Identify which CE indicators to consider - main ones are listed, but a subset can be identified

 Calls set of R scripts to clean data and run analysis: